 During the summer, Collegiate Scholars come to the University of Chicago campus for six weeks—from the last week in June to the first week in August—to take courses taught by University of Chicago faculty in a variety of disciplines.

-Before summer session begins, new Collegiate Scholars attend an orientation weekend where they have the opportunity to stay in a dormitory on the University of Chicago campus and learn about the program as well as get to know their peers.
+Before summer session begins, incoming first-year Collegiate Scholars attend an orientation weekend where they stay overnight in a dormitory on the University of Chicago campus, learning about the program, setting goals for their first year and getting to know their peers.

 The First Summer